Prized seat at pandemic-era games as longest EPL season ends

 Social distancing requirements on the benches meant that at some stadiums, including Arsenal and Manchester City, substitutes were spread out with the result that some were just in front of the media seats.

 Players and coaches were in the stadium red zone where COVID-19 testing was required with health passport barcode checks on entry.
-They could only speak to media at a distance or on Zoom calls.
+They could speak to media only at a distance or on video calls.

 Writers had to stay in the amber zone wearing face coverings after temperature checks to ensure they weren’t displaying coronavirus symptoms.
 The most rigorous medical screenings have been at Wembley for the FA Cup semifinals where tents were installed outside the stadium so media could also be checked for their oxygen levels, and respiratory and pulse rate.